Thulana-Thidaswin/Intellignosis/README.md

 An installer will be implemented where it will contain a setup where within a few clicks of a button the application could be installed.(Github releases)
 1. [NodeJS](https://nodejs.org/).
 We prefer sticking to the latest version.
 2. [Python](https://www.python.org/downloads/).
 Again, we prefer the latest version.
-3. [PIP](https://pypi.org/project/pip/)Needed to download a bunch of dependancies for python
+3. [PIP](https://pypi.org/project/pip/) Needed to download a bunch of dependancies for python
 4. [Electron](https://www.electronjs.org/) Used for the application

 After all the depeendencies are installed open two command prompts for the two servers and run